MitaJuanita/DA_project/README.md

 ## About Me

 Hello!
 I'm **Sherminta Lawrence**, a Data & Interface Analyst with over 10 years of experience integrating and analyzing healthcare data.
-My expertise lies in **HL7 interface migration, HL7/FHIR validation, data analysis and Agile SDLC methodologies**.This repository showcases some of my skills in data analytics and interoperability solutions.
+My expertise lies in **HL7 interface migration, HL7/FHIR validation, data analysis and Agile SDLC methodologies**.
+This repository showcases some of my skills in data analytics and interoperability solutions.

 ## Who Should Use This?